UxHarshit/Decompiler/README.md

 ### Decompiler
- This project is based decompiling file with intregated IDE for editing and compiling the code.
+ This project is based on decompiling file with intregated IDE for editing and compiling the code.
  Whole project is written in C++ and imgui library is used for GUI.

 ### Supports file types